 Still, in the end, your ability to have a full-term pregnancy using your own frozen eggs doesn’t solely depend on the eggs themselves.
 Regardless of how old your eggs are, the age at which you try to get pregnant matters too.
-“There are so many other medical issues, such as high blood pressure, diabetes and uterine fibroid, that are more common as women age and can affect chances of bringing a pregnancy to term,” says Shefali Shastri, a reproductive endocrinologist, ob-gyn and clinical assistant professor at Rutgers-Robert Wood Johnson Medical School in New Jersey.
+“There are so many other medical issues, such as high blood pressure, diabetes and uterine fibroids, that are more common as women age and can affect chances of bringing a pregnancy to term,” says Shefali Shastri, a reproductive endocrinologist, ob-gyn and clinical assistant professor at Rutgers-Robert Wood Johnson Medical School in New Jersey.

 How long do I have to freeze my eggs?

 There’s no official medical age limit for egg freezing, but here’s the reality: Women who freeze their eggs by age 34 appear to have better chances of live births than older women, according to a 2015 study.
 For the average woman, fertility declines slightly after 30 and then drops off dramatically between 35 and 37.
 While the most important fertility determinant is egg quality, quantity factors in too.
 At birth, women have 1 to 2 million eggs.
 By age 37, that number falls to 25,000.
 The more eggs you freeze, the more chances you have to get pregnant using one.

 “If you take 10 eggs from a 25-year-old and 10 from a 45-year-old, quantitatively you have the same number,” says Alan Penzias, an ob-gyn and reproductive endocrinology and infertility specialist, who’s also the surgical director of Boston IVF and an associate professor at Harvard Medical School.
 “But I would guess you’d get seven or eight quality eggs from the 25-year-old and one or two quality eggs from the 45-year-old.”